 Nancy Juneau’s commitment to the University of Georgia is a way of life, so it’s natural that she would want to ensure that her support will inspire Bulldogs for generations to come.

-Underscoring her commitment, Nancy is also a member of the Heritage Society; she included language in her will that specifies a gift to the University of Georgia Foundation as part of her estate plan.
+Underscoring her commitment, Nancy and Les are also members of the Heritage Society; they included language in their will that specifies gifts to the University of Georgia Foundation as part of their estate plans.
 “Paying it forward and giving others opportunity.
 This is what is important to me,” Nancy explains.
 “UGA made it easy and personal.”

 A blended gift combines annual giving with a planned gift, allowing you to see the impact of your philanthropy today while continuing to support the university’s mission well into the future.